16 Important Questions to Ask when Buying a Horse

 If you board your horse, they will often charge you monthly.

-Even if you keep your horse at home, you will still have to pay to keep it clean and other expenses like electricity in the barn and barn upkeep.
+Even if you keep your horse at home, you will still have to pay to keep your horse fed, cleaned, and other expenses like electricity in the barn as well as barn upkeep.

-You also need to be prepared for any surprise expenses for your horse.
+You also need to be prepared for any surprise expenses that could occur for your horse.

 2. Do I Have the Time for a Horse?